Common Questions About Working With a Fee-Only Financial Advisor

 Getting Started

-Schedule an introductory call.
+Book a 20-min Fit Call.
 It's free, there's no sales pressure, and it's the fastest way to find out whether the way we work matches what you're looking for.
 Most people know within that first conversation whether it feels right.

 Absolutely.
 A lot of people come to us while still in an existing advisory relationship — questioning the value, the fee structure, or simply wanting a second opinion.
 We're happy to have that conversation without any pressure to switch.
 If your current advisor is genuinely the right fit, we'll tell you that.